 You might find these resources helpful:

 We can help

 Still overwhelmed or just want someone else to handle it for you?
-We offer an SEO Roadmap, an in-depth review and report on your website, including SEO content suggestions and your biggest SEO issues.
+I offer an SEO Roadmap, an in-depth review and report on your website, including SEO content suggestions and your biggest SEO issues.